 6. The Grave of an Indian Scholar

-Along the western corridor of the Al-Aqsa complex lies a grave many overlook — that of Mawlana Muhammad Ali Jauhar, a respected Indian Muslim scholar, political leader, and passionate supporter of Palestine.
-After his death in London in 1931, he was buried near Masjid Al-Aqsa upon request from the Grand Mufti of Palestinea final honor for a man deeply devoted to the ummah.
+Along the western corridor of Masjid Al-Aqsa lies a grave many overlook that of Mawlana Muhammad Ali Jauhar; a respected Indian Muslim scholar, political leader, and passionate supporter of Palestine.
+After his death in London in 1931, he was buried near Masjid Al-Aqsa upon request from the Grand Mufti of Palestine which was kind of like a final honor for a man deeply devoted to the ummah.

 8. Raised Platforms for Knowledge

-Scattered throughout the compound, you'll find raised stone platforms, once used as open-air classrooms.
+Scattered throughout Masjid Al-Aqsa, you'll find raised stone platforms, once used as open-air classrooms.
 Scholars would teach students seated around them, with each platform dedicated to a particular subject.
-Many even feature a mihrab, allowing students to perform prayers without leaving the space — a beautiful symbol of the union between knowledge and worship.
+Many even feature a mihrab, allowing students to perform prayers without leaving the space which is truly a beautiful symbol of the union between knowledge and worship.

-Within the Qibli Masjid, you’ll notice striking marble columnsa gift from an unlikely source: Benito Mussolini, the Italian dictator.
-While his intentions were likely political, the marble now stands as a part of Al-Aqsa’s architectural legacy, adding elegance to the interior of one of Islam’s most sacred spaces.
+Within the Qibli Musallah, you’ll notice striking marble columns which was a gift from an unlikely source: Benito Mussolini, the Italian dictator.
+While his intentions were likely political, the marble now stands as a part of Masjid Al-Aqsa’s architectural legacy, adding elegance to the interior of one of Islam’s most sacred spaces.

 10. Salahuddin Al-Ayyubi’s Hidden Legacy

-If you approach the front of the Qibli Masjid, you’ll find a stunning mihrab (prayer niche) gifted by none other than Salahuddin Al-Ayyubi, the liberator of Jerusalem.
+If you approach the front of the Qibli Musallah, you’ll find a stunning mihrab (prayer niche) gifted by none other than Salahuddin Al-Ayyubi, the liberator of Jerusalem.
 Inscribed at the top is not only his contribution but also his lesser-known name: Yusuf.
-Of all that he built in Al-Aqsa, this mihrab is the only piece that remains intact — a quiet tribute to a giant of Islamic history.
+Of all that he placed from himself in Masjid Al-Aqsa, this mihrab is the only piece that remains intact which is a quiet tribute to a giant of Islamic history.

 Featured Articles